MECTsrl/imx_mect/README.md

 ## Main build steps

-The main steps of the Makefile-driven build process are:
+The main steps of the Makefile-driven build flow are:

 - check and update the host environment
 - download LTIB, toolchain for cross-compilation, Qt, and their configurations and patches